Ansari-Muskan01/SQL/Intro.md

 **Definition:**
 A Database Management System (DBMS) is software used to create, store, organize, manage, update, and retrieve data from databases.

-**In Simple Words:**
-A DBMS is software that helps us manage databases and the data stored inside them.

 ### What Can a DBMS Do?

 A DBMS allows us to:
 - Create databases
 - Create tables
 - Insert data